The Complete Guide To Credit Card Networks: Visa, Mastercard, American Express & Discover

 How Do The Credit Card Networks Affect My Small Business?

-By now, you should have a fairly good general idea of what credit card associations do, and how they affect your everyday business operations.
+By now, you should have a fairly good general idea of what credit card companies do and how they affect your everyday business operations.
 The fact is that you, as a small business owner, probably have no direct contact with these entities — but what they do and what they decide directly affects you.
 Sometimes, these decisions force you to tweak the way you must run your business, but other decisions could benefit you or even keep you safe from violating financial services laws and regulations around the world.